haskell-serbia/tutorials/dependent_types.md

 max :: Double
 ```

-We can look at this as if type is determining the values which function (or constant) `max` can hold.
+We can look at this as if type is determining the values which constant `max` can hold.
+This is a basic relation between values and types, values need to be of some type in Haskell.

 Third step in our wonderfull type land is